youngker/apparmor-wiki/AppArmorDelegation.md

 #### object delegation against non-open rules.

-When object delegation is used permission to delegate the object is not limited to rules with the open qualifier.
+When object delegation is used, permission to delegate the object is not limited to rules with the object qualifier.
 Eg.

 ```
 profile example {